 Calvin offers 12 off-campus semester programs.
 Any of these programs can fit into your course of study if you plan your schedule well.

-Three programs may be of particular interest to GEO majors:
+Two programs may be of particular interest to GEO majors:

 The semester in Thailand focuses on sustainability studies and includes courses in Thai language, the political ecology of forest, human rights and the environment and coastal ecology and culture.